1685 Greek inscription carved into the rock at Dish Stones – ‘Behold the works of God’

 1989 June: Man drowns in Dove Stone reservoir after jumping from cliffs and didn’t resurface.

 1990 February: Water tunnel tragedy.
-Youth is swept through flooded tunnel after slipping on a rock while crossing Birchen Clough – outdoor group.
-Body recovered next day by police divers in the pool at Ashway end of the tunnel
+Youth is swept through the flooded tunnel after slipping on a rock while crossing Birchen Clough – outdoor group.
+Body recovered next day by police divers in the pool at the Ashway end of the tunnel

 1993 Angler casting off at Yeoman Hey dam caught a youngster in the face with a fishing hook.
 Had to receive treatment at a hospital.

 1999 Life for a Life Memorial Forest plantation started opposite Chew Piece.